 Paging

 This section discusses paging in Drillbridge versions 1.3.3 and later.
 Earlier versions of Drillbridge included a paging feature that has now been deprecated.
-Documentation for old-style paging can be found here, although you are encouraged not to use this old-style of paging and it will only work on Drillbridge versions earlier than 1.3.3.
+You are encouraged not to use this old-style of paging, and it will only work on Drillbridge versions earlier than 1.3.3.

 As of Drillbridge 1.3.3, paging has made a comeback.
 Paging is implemented in a server-side manner.
 This means that the client will load the current results from the query, and if the next page/previous page button is clicked, a new SQL request will be made to the relational database in order to retrieve the relevant results.
 This is in contrast to earlier versions of Drillbridge that just pull back the entire result set.
 Implementing server-side paging is straightforward but requires a few steps.